We are developing resources for energy retailers outlining how they can support customers experiencing economic abuse associated with family violence.

 Better practice guideMid-2019

-We have published a draft decision on how energy retailers can improve protections for customers affected by family violence.
+We have released our final decision on how energy retailers can improve protections for customers affected by family violence.

-The draft decision is part of our response to the Victorian Royal Commission into Family Violence.
+The final decision is part of our response to the Victorian Royal Commission into Family Violence.
 It's also part of our broader family violence framework for the energy sector.

-In our draft decision, we've proposed Energy Retail Code amendments that aim to give customers affected by family violence an entitlement to safe, supportive and flexible assistance in managing their personal and financial security.
+Our final decision outlines the Energy Retail Code amendments that will be implemented on 1 January 2020.
+These amendments aim to give customers affected by family violence an entitlement to safe, supportive and flexible assistance in managing their personal and financial security.

 - account security

 - external support services

 These minimum standards were developed from six months of consultation with energy retailers, family violence specialists and the community sector.
 They were also informed by advice from victim-survivors of family violence, who generously shared their stories and experiences with us.

 We are developing a family violence framework for energy customers in Victoria, designed around the proposed amendments to the code and a better practice guide.

 In mid-2019 we will publish a better practice guide with family violence initiatives from across the energy and water sectors.
 The guide will highlight innovation and support improvement beyond the minimum standards of the code.
 Underpinning the guide will be the principles and actions refined through our 2018 workshop series and issues paper, Providing Family Violence Support.